Skip to content

 You’ll probably need to do a little experimentation to work out a schedule that fits your family and works with how you’re feeding your baby.
 Here are a few examples of night shift timetables to help you start brainstorming, along with a few pointers for navigating the night shift system successfully.

 Getting your little one to fall asleep can be tricky.
-But with the Maxi-Cosi Lora 2-in 1 Co-Sleeper, your little one can rest comfortably at home or wherever you travel – all within arm’s reach.
+But with the Maxi-Cosi Iora 2-in 1 Co-Sleeper, your little one can rest comfortably at home or wherever you travel – all within arm’s reach.
 Rest time starts with the supportive mattress that offers just the right amount of comfort for nighttime sleep or daytime naps.

-Maxi-Cosi Lora 2-in 1 Co-Sleeper
+Maxi-Cosi Iora 2-in 1 Co-Sleeper

 Examples of Newborn Night Shift Schedules